Chapter 1 Introduction to Statistics

 - Mann-Whitney-Wilcoxon Test

 The following packages will be used in this textbook (there are some sections that add more later in the textbook, so keep your eyes open for those).
-In order to use a library in the R session, you will first need to install it on your local drive (this only needs to be done once….however, you should periodically check for updates to packages).
-You should also periodically check to see if R or RStudio needs to be updated as well.

 Installing packages: